pierre-roth/rstar-arc/weekly_progress_report.md

 - **Work done**:
   - compiled human descriptions for both the training and test set (HARC and LARC datasets)
+    - these descriptions will only be used for the bootstrapping phase
+    - most of this code is untracked, as it was written quick and dirty to achieve the goal as quickly as possible
   - "translated and augmented" these human descriptions into a better format:
     - the human descriptions contain colors and the model gets values
     - there are a multiple human descriptions (some more detailed/accurate and others incomplete/wrong)